Technology and Public Media

 National Public Radio

-2003-2008, Chair of the NPR Distribution/Interconnection Committee for the Public Radio Satellite System (PRSS).
+From 2003-2008, I was Chair of the NPR Distribution/Interconnection Committee for the Public Radio Satellite System (PRSS).
 We worked to bring 400 stations and 200 program producers through the rollout of a new, complex program delivery system.

 WDUQ-FM Pittsburgh

-A founding member of NPR, WDUQ was also a founding participant in the groundbreaking NPR/stations collaboration, www.nprmusic.org.
-The station pioneered digital services in public radio, online, and HD Radio.
 It was my privilege to serve as General Manager of WDUQ from 1995 through 2011.
+A founding member station of NPR, WDUQ was also a founding participant in the groundbreaking NPR/stations collaboration, www.nprmusic.org.
+The station pioneered digital services in public radio, online, and HD Radio

 JazzWorks, LLC